Recipe: Easy Beer Bread

 Variations:

 *NOTE: You can substitute self-rising flour for all-purpose flour.
-When using self-rising flour, OMIT the baking powder and salt.
+When using self-rising flour, LEAVE OUT the baking powder and salt.

 Mix up the dry ingredients (minus the beverage) and put them in a nice bag tied with a ribbon for an easy gift idea or gift basket addition!